bootstrap-vue/bootstrap-vue/README.md

 <a href="https://opencollective.com/bootstrap-vue/sponsor/8/website" target="_blank" rel="noopener"><img src="https://opencollective.com/bootstrap-vue/sponsor/8/avatar.svg"></a>
 <a href="https://opencollective.com/bootstrap-vue/sponsor/9/website" target="_blank" rel="noopener"><img src="https://opencollective.com/bootstrap-vue/sponsor/9/avatar.svg"></a>

+Support this project by [becoming a sponsor](https://opencollective.com/bootstrap-vue#sponsor).

+<small>**Disclaimer:** This is a donation.
+No goods or services are expected in return.
+Any requests
+for refunds for those purposes will be rejected.</small>

 <h2 align="center">Backers</h2>

 Thank you to all our backers! 🙏

 [[Become a backer](https://opencollective.com/bootstrap-vue#backer)]

 <a href="https://opencollective.com/bootstrap-vue#backers" target="_blank" rel="noopener"><img src="https://opencollective.com/bootstrap-vue/backers.svg?width=890"></a>